alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

       <img src="images/user_guide/more_information_required.png" width="80%" title="more_information_required">
    </p>

-### Setting up MFA
-1. Set up multi-factor authentication following the instructions on screen.
+### ☎️ Set up multi-factor authentication (MFA)

+The next step in setting up your account is to authenticate your account from your phone.
+This additional security verification is to make it harder for people to impersonate you and connect to the environment without permission.

+1. Choose how you would like to be contacted for the additional security verification.

    <p align="center">
       <img src="images/user_guide/additional_security_verification.png" width="80%" title="additional_security_verification">